Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Extension to -Gorenstein singularities

 $\Box$

 The following proposition generalizes Proposition \ref{consform}.
 It specializes to it for $r=1$.

-\begin{proposition} Let $C$ be a compact, connected and smooth complex curve of genus $g \in \N$.
+\begin{proposition} Let $C$ be a compact, connected and smooth complex curve of genus $g \geq 0$.
 Fix an integral divisor $D$ on $C$, an integer $r \in \N^*$ and an integer $m \in \Z^*$ which divides $r(2g -2) - \deg(D)$.
 Then there exists a line bundle $L \stackrel{\psi}{\longrightarrow} C$ of degree $m^{-1}(r(2g-2) - \deg(D))$, endowed with a meromorphic $2$-form $\alpha$ of weight $r$, such that: \begin{enumerate} \item $\div(\alpha)= (m-r)C + \psi^*(D)$, where $C$ is seen here as the $0$-section of $L$.

-\item For each point $A\in C$, if $a \in \Z$ denotes the multiplicity of $D$ at that point, one has a system of local coordinates $(q, f)$ centered at $A$ on $L$ such that $q$ is constant on the fibers of $\psi$, that $f=0$ defines $C$ and moreover:
+\item For each point $A\in C$, if $a \in \Z$ denotes the multiplicity of $D$ at that point, one has a system of local coordinates $(q, f)$ centered at $A$, seen as a point of the $0$-section of $L$, such that $q$ is constant on the fibers of $\psi$, that $f=0$ defines $C$ and moreover:

 \end{enumerate}

 \end{proposition}

 {\bf Proof.} We follow the steps of the proof of Proposition \ref{consform}.
 Consider the natural meromorphic map got by tensoring with the meromorphic section $s_D$ of $L_D$: